 - provide the required details of your credit or debit card

 - use the option to transfer money from your (the payer’s) bank account by Single Debit Instruction (SDI).

 You may allow your customs clearance agent to use your TAN account on your behalf.
-If you wish to do this, you should complete the customs clearance agent authorisation.
+If you wish to do this, you should complete the Customs and Excise clearance agent form.